vicnx/MoveShare_REACT_DJANGO/README.md

 <p>
 </p>

-> A social network where you can share and view exercises and trainings with other people
+> A social network where you can share and view exercises and trainings with other people.

+> This project is part of the 2 DAW course presented as a final project and with a grade of 11.
+>
 ## Install

 To run the project we will have to have docker-compose (version 1.27) installed.